alexrollings/FittingProgramme/README.md

 the widths of the 2D pull distributions. ~2500 experiments should be run to get reliable corrections.
 To execute this, run the commands above as if running the fit to data, but add the options `-toys=<# to run> -data2D`.

-The `PlotToys` executable can be used fit to the pull distributions of all floating fit parameters to evaluate the means and widths.
-This can be called with the `plot_pulls.py` script in the `results_analysis` sub-directory.
+The `PlotToys` executable can be used to fit to the pull distributions of all floating fit parameters to evaluate the means and widths.
+This can be called with the `plot_pulls.py` script in the `results_analysis` sub-directory:
-Example execution:
 ~~~
 python plot_pulls.py -i=<directory where RooFitResults from pseudo-experiments are stored> -o=<directory where
 output plots and results should be created> -t=data -d=<2D/D1D> -n=<pi0/gamma>